 The trackside implementation leading to ETCS on-board system version 3.0 is allowed if the following condition is fulfilled:

 Minimum notification period of 5 years for the lines where ETCS system version 3.0 is a mandatory on-board requirement for the vehicles operating on its network.
 The notification of lines for which ETCS on-board system version 3.0 is required both for vehicles being authorised and for vehicles operating on its network can only become mandatory applicable after an amendment of this CCS TSI() (see Table B1.1).
-A shorter period is allowed if this is agreed between the IM and the RU’s who run or intent to run (at the time of establishing the agreement) services on these lines.
+A shorter period is allowed if this is agreed between the IM and the RU’s who run or intend to run (at the time of establishing the agreement) services on these lines.
 This agreement shall be notified to the Commission.

 On-board installations